 Since 1992 acceleration effects, in the vicinity of superconductors, or superfluids, tens of magnitudes larger than General Relativity allows, have been reported.
 By far, the most convincing of these reports has come from the Austrian Research Center (ARC) (Tajmar et al, 2003-2007).
 It's speculated these signals constitute a tiny residual of a gravity-emulating force, 40 magnitudes stronger than its classical counterpart.
 A supersymmetric quanta, that ranges to 10-19 m.
 (TeV scale), is the proposed source of this field.
 Such a quanta is shown to arise naturally at the intersection of a higher dimensional bulk space and our 3+1 braneworld.
 At this energy/distance scale, these quanta, in virtual form, are postulated to imprint an Alcubierre topology on spacetime.
 The resulting geodesic hypersurfaces would neutralize angular acceleration forces on electrons and nucleii that can reach 1022 g's, or more, in the hydrogen atom.
 This would explain the absense of synchroton radiation, and conesquent stability of atomic structures, at a more fundamental level than the Quantum Mechanical requirement for resonant orbits.
 Vacuum polarization, from this field, is speculated to momentarily evolve massless spin-2 gravitons, in response to acceleration, until equilibrium is restored.
 Macroscopic coherence in superconductors, would raise these, exceedingly brief, graviton 'bursts' to detectable levels.
 The question is addressed whether this field might one day be technologically harnessed: Speculative Reactionless Drive From Angstrom Thick Boundary Layers

 While the concept of "gravity shielding" has long been discounted on theoretical grounds (incompatible with General Relativity), creation of transitory acceleration pulses via quantum processes may explain any genuine signal that was observed.
-Based on a theoretical model (Matter Waves and Micro-Warps), only acceleration of the bulk superconductor, supercurrent, or superfluid will produce an acceleration signal, and then only for the duration of the acceleration.
+Based on a theoretical model (A Deeper Look at the Phenomena), only acceleration of the bulk superconductor, supercurrent, or superfluid will produce an acceleration signal, and then only for the duration of the acceleration.
 Thus the experiments have, to some degree, replicated Podkletnov's "Impulse Gravity Generator", which would indeed have sharply accelerated the supercurrent.
 For the record, in a series of experimental runs in late March, 2010, apparent acceleration pulses were detected with a PM-3214 oscilloscope.
 The scope was triggered by the accelerometer's output, every time a 40 mfd capacitor, (charged to 300 volts), was discharged through the superconductor.
 Control runs seemed to rule out electromagnetic pulses (EMPs) as the culprit, but more runs are needed under identical conditions.

 The new set-up, pictured above, has most of the experimental components secured to an 11 by 11 by 3/4 inch oak platform.
 The control box, with cable leading to the high voltage circuit, has been replaced by a 433 MHz RF link, that allows charging and discharing of the capacitor bank remotely.
 The small remote, on a keychain, is visible on the right side of the photo.
 This eliminates the danger of having nearly 1000 volts accidentally reaching the hand-held control box.
 The aluminum project box, in the foreground, houses the accelerometer and associated circuitry.
 To its left is the cryostat with slidable fiberglass tabs supporting the anode and superconductor.
 A kit LCD voltmeter has been mounted on a vertical metal frame for monitoring the charging voltage.
 Only two of the four relays are used; one for starting and stopping capacitor charging, the other to trigger discharge through the superconductor load.